 Bear Market Bounce - J.C.
 Parets Returns To Alpha Trader

 This week's Alpha Trader podcast features a return appearance by J.C.
 Parets of All Star Charts.
-Following Parets is a special report on Simon Property Group (SPG), with Seeking Alpha's Daniel Shvartsman talking with Julian Lin of the Best of Breed Marketplace service.
+Following Parets is a special report on Simon Property Group, with Seeking Alpha's Daniel Shvartsman talking with Julian Lin of the Best of Breed Marketplace service.

 Parets tells hosts Aaron Task and Stephen Alpher that any number of technical indicators are pointing to the recent price action in stocks as a classic bear market bounce.